Derrick-Kwon/Autoship_Project/README.md

 # Autoship_Project
-repository for the autoship project
+repository for the Hyeoung Jin Kwon